 Abstract

 Thanks to the rapid technological progress made to mobile devices, smartphones are increasingly valuable for performing science.
 They can serve as photogrammetric measurement devices due to inbuilt cameras, sensors for orientation and position assessment, as well as powerful processing units allowing field-based data acquisition and processing.
 This paper outlines two photogrammetric (Android) applications for annotating 3D objects via 2D image data in geology and hydrology.
-Relevant approaches for the field-based registration of 3D geometry and 2D smartphone images are explained, based on required information about cameras’ intrinsic and extrinsic parameters including the investigation of different sensor fusion algorithms.
+Relevant approaches for the field-based registration of 3D representations and 2D smartphone images are explained, based on required information about cameras’ intrinsic and extrinsic parameters including the investigation of different sensor fusion algorithms.
 Considering the use of mobile devices for field-based work, the power consumption is a significant metric.
 Thus, we investigate field operation times for both apps with respect to 2D and 3D data interaction modes.
 In conclusion, we point out the usability of low-cost smartphones for applied geosciences.

 Keywords: smartphone, orientation, positioning, hydrology, geology, outdoor usability